zenorocha/liferay-learn/docs/dxp/7.x/en/getting-started/starting-with-the-dxp-docker-image.md

 1. Open your browser to `https://localhost:8080`

-    > **Note:** Your browser may automatically launch to this URL once the server has completed startup.

 ## What's Next

-Continue our Getting Started walkthrough and learn about the [Setup Wizard](./using-the-setup-wizard.md).
+Continue our Getting Started walkthrough and learn about logging in for the first time using [the Admin account](./introduction-to-the-admin-account.md).

 Doing more than just checking things out?
 See the [Advanced Installation Overview](../advanced-installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md) to learn more.